raffaelj/cockpit_ImageResize/README.md

 * Make sure to set `memory_limit = 512M` in your `php.ini` if you have to process large files.
 * Use a sequential bash command if you still have memory issues

-If you run into memory problems, use the script sequential.
+If you run into memory problems, use the script sequentially.
 First call the following command and read the output, e. g.
 "151".

 `./cp imageresize/replace --count`